Meet the management guru who is trying to fix the D.C. arts commission

 “He was at the forefront of saying not only is this important to our people, it is important to our business,” said Lloyd Howell, a friend and former colleague who is now Booz Allen Hamilton’s treasurer and chief financial officer.
 “He has a natural, human touch.
 Reggie makes you feel comfortable.
 He’s inclusive.
 He checks in on you just because.”

 In 2016, at only 58, he retired from Booz Allen Hamilton in part to make room for younger executives but also to try something new.
 Stepping down allowed him time to think, consult and mentor, he said, but it didn’t last long.
-Since August of 2019, he’s been a partner and chief transformation officer at the Carlyle Group investment firm.
+Since August 2019, he’s been a partner and chief transformation officer at the Carlyle Group investment firm.

 His first retirement provided the time to take a stab at a memoir (still unpublished; it needs a lot of editing, he said), in which he articulated his secrets to success, or what he calls the four Cs.